 If one has a green thumb and a keen interest in nature, Hovi Care welcomes them!
 Like-minded individual’s work together to grow everything from herbs to flowering plants and edible greens.
 Aside from being good exercise, one gets to meet fellow plant enthusiasts as well as reap the satisfaction of watching the plants under their care blossom and grow.

 - Emotional Closeness: As dementia progresses, individuals typically lose the ability to share thoughts and gestures of affection with their loved ones.
-However, they retain their ability to move with the beat until very late in the disease progresses.
+However, they retain their ability to move with the beat until very late in the memory-illness progresses.